 “Well, let’s get cracking, then.”

 We turned off the amps and locked the boiler room.
 Jack wasn’t about to let anyone steal his MOOG.
 We went to 3D and found out that all the girls were at Widener Library, doing their homework.
 We sat down beside them and three hours later, all Minehan’s assignments were done.
 He just used Jack’s notes on Moby Dick, writing a long epic poem about slavery on whaling ships and the exploitation of native islanders.
 He answered all the calculus problems without doing any of the work; strangely he had the same answers as I had come up with by doing the proofs.
 His comparison chart in religion stated that Islam required all believers to never describe the Prophet, resulting in the women running around in veils and long robes, so all was hidden.
 When he announced he couldn’t swim, Jack made me promise to teach him, as I was City Swim Champ in Miami.
 The girls were impressed, insisting I show off my muscles, which had mostly melted since I never worked out anymore.
 All of us, including the five 3D girls, went to the pool to cheer Minehan in his swim lessons.
-He refused to wear one of my Speedos and came out in his boxers, which instantly slid down to his knees when he jumped into the pool.
+He refused to wear one of my Speedos and came out in his boxers, which instantly slid down to his knees when he dove into the pool.
 They girls shrieked and moved closer to see what they could see.
 Minehan ran back into the locker room and returned with the Speedo under his droopy boxers.

 “You just want me in this faggy underwear ‘cause you’re perverts,” he accused Jack and me.